Saturday 5 September 2020

 Soldier

 Soldier makes an awful first impression.
-The audience is immediately assaulted with disconnected gun sounds - cannon reports so stock and overused that they register as redundant rather than foreboding or exciting.
+The audience is immediately assaulted with disconnected gun sounds: cannon reports so stock and overused that they instantly register as redundant rather than foreboding or exciting.
 The opening credits font goes one better, with a Stencil type on loan from television's The A-Team.
 Desperate to position itself as Blade Runner adjacent - mainly via winking data read-outs - Soldier fumbles its own intrigue with a graceless presentation and an initial editing dynamic utterly at odds with the esoteric end of speculative science fiction.
 Eventually though, Paul WS Anderson's film develops a steady but intense rhythm, one largely thanks to the choices Kurt Russell makes describing his lonely mamluk.

-Although Soldier obviously terminates in extreme conflict, the film nonetheless raises themes of arrested emotional development.
+Although Soldier obviously terminates in extreme conflict, the film does, fleetingly, entertain themes of arrested emotional development.
 Connie Nielsen's Sandra would, in a lesser piece, be eager to assume the role of love interest for the very strong and very silent Sergeant Todd.
-Here his sexless fascination with the contents of her hemp sweater seems closer to a child's innate yearning for maternal connection.
+Here his sexless fascination with the contents of her hemp sweater seems closer to a child's innate yearning for maternal, skin-to-skin connection.
 Sandra's husband, Sean Pertwee's Mace, is never subordinated or positioned as physically weak either.
 On the contrary, Mace is closer to a patient step-father, one trying to puzzle out the bad-wiring in his new charge's head.
-Similarly, there's no hate in the climactic head-to-head between Todd and Caine.
+Similarly, there's no hate in the climactic head-to-head battle between Todd and Caine.
 The fight's assembly even features a couple of incredulous glances between the two, as if both men recognise some deeper, unspoken connection that they are unable to interpret.
 Possessed of a real sadness, Soldier is, essentially, The Remains of the Day for cheery meat heads.

 No comments: